Chronic traumatic encephalopathy in sports: League updates

 In 2012, some four thousand former NFL players "joined civil lawsuits against the League, seeking damages over the League's failure to protect players from concussions, according to Judy Battista of the [New York] Times."
 In 2013 the NFL settled with a class-action lawsuit.
 The NFL supposedly hid the long-term effects of concussions.
-The NFL didn't admit hiding anything, but they gave money to retired NFL football players that suffered from brain-related injuries from football.
+The NFL didn't admit to hiding anything, but they gave money to retired NFL football players who suffered from brain-related injuries from football.
 On August 30, 2013, the NFL reached a $765 million settlement with the former NFL players over the head injuries.
 The settlement created a $675 million compensation fund from which former NFL players can collect depending on the extent of their conditions.
 Severe conditions such as Lou Gehrig's disease and postmortem-diagnosed chronic traumatic encephalopathy may be entitled to payouts as high as $5 million.
 From the remainder of the settlement, $75 million will be used for medical exams, and $10 million will be used for research and education.
 However, in January, 2014, U.S. District Judge Anita B. Brody refused to accept the agreed settlement because "the money wouldn't adequately compensate the nearly 20,000 men not named in the suit."
 In the settlement Brody did accept, she argued that people "cannot be compensated for C.T.E. in life because no diagnostic or clinical profile of C.T.E. exists, and the symptoms of the disease, if any, are unknown."
 On April 22, 2015, a final settlement was reached between players and the NFL in the case adjudicated by Judge Brody.
 Terms include payments to be made by the NFL for $75 million for "baseline medical exams" for retired players, $10 million for research and education, as well an uncapped amount for retirees "who can demonstrate that they suffer from one of several brain conditions covered by the agreement," with total payments expected to exceed $1 billion over 65 years.